palladian/palladian/src/site/markdown/TextClassifier.md

 FeatureSetting wordSetting = FeatureSettingBuilder.words(1, 2).create();
 ```

-The are several more options available for fine-tuning the feature extraction.
+There are several more options available for fine-tuning the feature extraction.
 Please refer to `FeatureSettingBuilder`'s Javadoc for more detailed information.

 Classifier
 ----------

-The text classifier calculates the probabilities for each learned category for the input document.
+The `PalladianTextClassifier` calculates the probabilities for each learned category for the input document.
 Palladian's text classifier was developed completely from scratch and does not rely on external libraries.
-In the following paragraph, the classifier is explained in more detail.
+In the following sections, the classifier is explained in more detail.

 At the training stage, a dictionary is built by counting co-occurrences of an *n*-gram and a category.
 This dictionary serves as model for the classification.
 An example dictionary might look as shown in the following table, where each column is a category (*finance*, *travel*, and *science*) and each row is a 1-gram.
 In each cell, we have the co-occurrence count of a 1-gram and a category.
 In the example, the 1-gram *money* is more likely to be in the category *finance* than *science*, while the 1-gram *beach* is most likely to appear in the category *travel*.